-In fiscal 2009, the company and TCF Inventory Finance, Inc. ("TCFIF"), a subsidiary of TCF National Bank, established Red Iron Acceptance, LLC ("Red Iron"), a joint venture in the form of a Delaware limited liability company that provides inventory financing to distributors and dealers of the company's products in the U.S. and to select distributors of the company's products in Canada.
-The initial term of Red Iron will continue until October 31, 2017, subject to unlimited automatic two-year extensions thereafter.
-Either the company or TCFIF may elect not to extend the initial term or any subsequent term by giving one-year notice to the other party.
-Additionally, in connection with the joint venture, the company and an affiliate of TCFIF entered into an arrangement to provide inventory financing to dealers of the company's products in Canada.
+In fiscal 2009, the company and TCF Inventory Finance, Inc. ("TCFIF"), a subsidiary of TCF National Bank, established Red Iron Acceptance, LLC ("Red Iron"), a joint venture in the form of a Delaware limited liability company that primarily provides inventory financing to certain distributors and dealers of the company's products in the United States.
+On November 29, 2016, the company entered into amended agreements for its Red Iron joint venture with TCFIF.
+As a result, the amended term of Red Iron will continue until October 31, 2024, subject to two-year extensions thereafter.
+Either the company or TCFIF may elect not to extend the amended term or any subsequent term by giving one-year written notice to the other party.

 The company owns 45 percent of Red Iron and TCFIF owns 55 percent of Red Iron.
 The company accounts for its investment in Red Iron under the equity method of accounting.
 The company and TCFIF each contributed a specified amount of the estimated cash required to enable Red Iron to purchase the company's inventory financing receivables and to provide financial support for Red Iron's inventory financing programs.
-Red Iron borrows the remaining requisite estimated cash utilizing a \$450 million secured revolving credit facility established under a credit agreement between Red Iron and TCFIF.
-The company's total investment in Red Iron as of July 29, 2016 was \$22.7 million.
+Red Iron borrows the remaining requisite estimated cash utilizing a \$550 million secured revolving credit facility established under a credit agreement between Red Iron and TCFIF.
+The company's total investment in Red Iron as of May 5, 2017 was \$26.1 million.
 The company has not guaranteed the outstanding indebtedness of Red Iron.
 The company has agreed to repurchase products repossessed by Red Iron and the TCFIF Canadian affiliate, up to a maximum aggregate amount of \$7.5 million in a calendar year.

 Under the repurchase agreement between Red Iron and the company, Red Iron provides financing for certain dealers and distributors.
 These transactions are structured as an advance in the form of a payment by Red Iron to the company on behalf of a distributor or dealer with respect to invoices financed by Red Iron.
 These payments extinguish the obligation of the dealer or distributor to make payment to the company under the terms of the applicable invoice.
 Under separate agreements between Red Iron and the dealers and distributors, Red Iron provides loans to the dealers and distributors for the advances paid by Red Iron to the company.
-The net amount of new receivables financed for dealers and distributors under this arrangement for the nine months ended July 31, 2016 and July 31, 2015 was \$1,389.5 million and \$1,117.7 million, respectively.
+The net amount of receivables financed for dealers and distributors under this arrangement for the six months ended May 5, 2017 and April 29, 2016 were \$959.8 million and \$932.7 million, respectively.

-As of July 31, 2016, Red Iron's total assets were \$447.0 million and total liabilities were \$396.5 million.
+As of April 30, 2017, Red Iron's total assets were \$515.1 million and total liabilities were \$457.1 million.